SofianeHamlaoui/Lockdoor-Framework/README.rst

    - Miasm : Reverse engineering framework
    - Mirror : reverses the bytes of a file
    - DnSpy : .NET debugger and assembly
+   - AngrIo :  A python framework for analyzing binaries ( Suggested by @Hamz-a )
    - DLLRunner : a smart DLL execution script for malware analysis in sandbox systems.
    - Fuzzy Server : a Program That Uses Pre-Made Spike Scripts to Attack VulnServer.
    - yara : a tool aimed at helping malware researchers toidentify and classify malware samples